MicrosoftDocs/msteams-docs/msteams-platform/apps-in-teams-meetings/build-apps-for-teams-meeting-stage.md

 * Call the `registerMeetingReactionReceivedHandler` function.

 * Provide a callback that accepts a meetingReactionType and an error object.
-Ensure to check for errors before you call raiseHandState.
+Ensure to check for errors before you call meetingReactionType.

 The following is an example of `registerMeetingReactionReceivedHandler`: